Trekking Bhutan VS Nepal: should I trek in Bhutan or Nepal?

 The top treks in Nepal are normally the Everest Base Camp Trek and the treks of the Annapurna region, of which there are several, including the Annapurna Circuit Trek.
 These most popular treks take you high into the Himalayas, at altitudes of well over 5,000 meters, and are treks that are long and arduous, through the trail to Everest Base Camp can usually be done by novices, with a guide.
 In Bhutan, the treks are more arduous, and rarely take you to the heights of the Himalayan slopes of the mountains.
 The most popular treks are the hardest treks as well, such as the Jhomolhari trek which is rated as moderately challenging, and the famous Snowman trek, which is only for the most experienced of high-altitude trekkers.

-The Snowman trek is considered the most challenging and expensive trekking in Bhutan.
+The Snowman trek is considered as the most challenging and expensive trekking in Bhutan.

 The major treks in Nepal are much longer than most of the treks in Bhutan as well, often taking from 10 to 20 days, or longer for some of the biggest trekking trails.
 However, while the longest trek in Bhutan after the 25-day Snowman trek is only around 12 days, there are many more hard and strenuous treks than easy to moderate ones, and even some of the shorter 6-day and 9-day treks are more strenuous than the long 12-day trek to Mount Everest.
 One of the toughest treks in Bhutan is the Wild East Rodungla Trek, which takes you through some of the most uncharted areas of northeastern Bhutan, along with an ancient trail that was once used as the main trade route from China over the mountains.